aroller/autoeyes/demo/README.md

 ## Assemble

 1. Setup the Raspberry PI with the included USB power supply, per the instructions that came with the kit.
+   1. Install the _Raspian Lite_ OS without the desktop environment.
 1. Shut the Raspberry PI  down once you confirm it works (either by direct keyboard+monitor or ssh).
 1. Connect the LED Strip power wires to the _female DC connector_ using a small screwdriver.
    1. Negative (-) connects to black.